 Welcome to South Puget Sound Community College's Payroll Services.

-The Payroll Office is part of the Human Resources office and is located in the Student & Administrative Services Building 25, on the second floor, room 204.
+The Payroll Office is part of the Human Resources office and is located in Building 28.

 Manager of Benefits and Compensation

 South Puget Sound Community College abides by the State of Washington laws and issues semi-monthly paychecks.
 For time worked from the 1st through the 15th, the pay date is the 25th.
 For time worked from the 16th through the end of the month, the pay date is the 10th of the following month.